 - MotoPress vacation rental WordPress themes powered by the plugin mentioned above.

 Technically, you can go with any of these options.
-If you’ve already chosen a design (a WordPress theme), you can just grab the plugin for implementing the needed bookings and PMS functionality.
+If you’ve already chosen a ready-to-go theme design (e.g. MotoPress hotel themes or popular Astra Booking templates), you can just grab the plugin for implementing the needed bookings and PMS functionality.
 But I must warn you: in this case, you might need to spend more time on the workaround with styles and overall design tweaks (i.e. they’ll perfectly work together but might not look well).

-If you choose a theme, though, this issue is solved automatically: they styles (website’s appearance) are perfectly polished since the molding design work for the plugin (functionality) is done in advance.
-And what you’ll like most of this approach is that you are going to save a good sum of money since the price of the plugin is included in the theme’s one!
+If you choose any WordPress hotel theme, though, this issue is solved automatically: the styles (website’s appearance) are perfectly polished since the molding design work for the plugin (functionality) is done in advance.
+And what you’ll like most about this approach is that you are going to save a good sum of money since the price of the plugin is included in the theme’s one!
 What does this mean?
 Buy one – get one free.
 So you definitely win going with the theme.

 This is what I’m actually going to do for this tutorial!
 To illustrate the process, I’ll be using the AlpenHouse WordPress theme – the most popular hotel booking WordPress theme and holiday home rental template in our collection (you can choose any other that suits your needs best, though).